-To open 2018 we have a critical piece exploring research, interventions and mainstream narratives within Western cultures surrounding sport, exercise and war veterans.
+This is a critical piece exploring research, interventions and mainstream narratives within Western cultures surrounding sport, exercise and war veterans.
 UK-based Nick Caddick critiques and overviews the current state of knowledge and approach to treatment of veterans, and follows this up with some innovative suggestions on how to move things forward at an individual and societal level in order to facilitate veterans’ healing and wellbeing.
-Thanks for reading and happy new year.
-(Dee Lister and Neda Mahmoodi, your ISCHP Website and Blog Editors)
+(Dee Lister & Neda Mahmoodi, ISCHP Blog Editors)

 By Nick Caddick (email@example.com)